vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 This is to conserve time and energy for the appointment.

-### Reminder to keep fermentable food consumption to a minimum on the morning of the appointment
+### Reminder to keep fermentable food consumption to a minimum starting 24 hours prior to the appointment

 In particular, this includes peas and lentils.
 Sauerkraut and kimchi I have already stopped by this point.
 The goal is to reduce the risk of